Thermodynamics: Extending and Reconstructing of Classical Theoretical Framework: Entropy: Exact Differential

+The integral of $pdV/T$ we named as the configurational entropy $S_v$, $S_v$ is in relation to the density distribution of the particles number.

-By Eq.(9) and Eq.(12), $S$ is the function of the two independent variables $T$ and $V$.
-According to the mathematical theory of exact differential, if the two partial derivatives of the function $S$ with the relation
+By Eq.(8) and Eq.(28), $S$ is the function of the two independent variables $T$ and $V$.
+According to the mathematical theory of exact differential, if the two partial derivatives of the function $S$ satisfy the equation

 $dS$ will be an exact differential.

 We now prove this conclusion.